Alluxio/alluxio/docs/FAQ.md

 >   Depending on the system setup, Tachyon may leverage local SSD and HDD.
 It keeps hot data in Tachyon, and cold data in UnderFS.

-**Can I run Tachyon as a standalone for experimenting and validation?**
+**Can I run Tachyon in stand-alone mode for experimenting and validation?**

->    Yes, Tachyon can run in a stand-alone mode.
+>    Yes, Tachyon can run in stand-alone mode.
 Instructions are available
     [here](http://tachyon-project.org/Running-Tachyon-Locally.html).

 **Can I run Tachyon in a cluster mode?**